-Subclause (5) 'Client representative' means a client adviser or another adviser specially appointed by the client.
-In provisions according to which the 'client' may or must take action or receive notifications, the client may entrust such activities to the client representative.
+Subclause (5) 'Client supervision' means the client's construction management and supervision or other supervisors specially appointed by the client.
+In provisions according to which the 'client' may or must take action or receive notifications, the client may entrust such activities to supervisors or another representative of the client.